 Capital increase through rights issues by companies whose shares are traded on the stock exchange

-Share Communiqué No. VII-128.1 requires shareholders to be granted an exit right before the approved prospectus is submitted to the issuer, if the fund to be collected upon capital increase is higher than the share capital of the company, and if this fund will be used in the payment of debts owed to related parties because of non-cash asset transfers.
-For cases of capital increases in cash, the new Communiqué also obliges companies whose shares are traded on the stock exchange to prepare a report on the purposes for which the funds shall be used.
-Accordingly, this report (1) should be adopted by the board of directors of the relevant company, (2) must be sent thereafter to the CMB with the application for approval of the prospectus, and (3) must be announced to the public in the same manner as the prospectus.
-Also, following completion of the capital increase, a report must be prepared regarding whether the funds received are being used in accordance with the principles set forth in the report and prospectus.
+Share Communiqué No. VII-128.1 requires shareholders to be granted an exit right before the approved prospectus is submitted to the issuer if the fund to be collected upon capital increase is higher than the share capital of the company, and if this fund will be used in the payment of debts owed to related parties because of non-cash asset transfers.
+For cases of capital increases in cash, this Communiqué also obliges companies whose shares are traded on the stock exchange to prepare a report on the purposes for which the funds shall be used.
+Accordingly, this report should be adopted by the board of directors of the relevant company, must be sent thereafter to the CMB with the application for approval of the prospectus, and must be announced to the public in the same manner as the prospectus.
+In addition, following completion of the capital increase, a report must be prepared regarding whether the funds received are being used in accordance with the principles set forth in the report and prospectus.
 This report must also be disclosed and announced on the company's website and on the Public Disclosure Platform operated by Borsa Istanbul.

 Capital increase of publicly held companies through bonus issues

-According to the new Share Communiqué No. VII-128.1, without prejudice to the legal obligations relating to capital increases, applications made by companies whose shares are traded on the stock exchange for capital increases through internal sources, excluding the profit for the relevant financial year, which will result in the stock exchange price of the adjusted share being reduced to less than two Turkish lira (calculated on the average of the weighted average prices made on the stock exchange within the 30 days prior to the announcement of the capital increase to the public), shall not be put into operation by the CMB.
+According to Share Communiqué No. VII-128.1, without prejudice to the legal obligations relating to capital increases, applications made by companies whose shares are traded on the stock exchange for capital increases through internal sources, excluding the profit for the relevant financial year, which will result in the stock exchange price of the adjusted share being reduced to less than two Turkish lira (calculated on the average of the weighted average prices made on the stock exchange within the 30 days prior to the announcement of the capital increase to the public), shall not be put into operation by the CMB.

-The share capital may not be increased from internal sources unless the lowest of the accumulated losses – according to the latest financial statements that have been prepared pursuant to the legal records of the publicly held company and the regulations of the CMB and announced to the public accordingly – is not covered by setting off against internal sources or a resolution by the board of directors in relation to the recovery of such losses has been given to the CMB.
+The share capital may not be increased from internal sources unless the lowest of the accumulated losses – according to the latest financial statements that have been prepared pursuant to the legal records of the publicly held company and the regulations of the CMB, and have been announced to the public accordingly – is not covered by setting off against internal sources, or a resolution by the board of directors in relation to the recovery of such losses has been given to the CMB.
 However, this will not be applicable to the gains (1) of real estate sales, (2) of participation sales that are awaited in the equity capital to be added to the capital, and (3) for the funds that are not allowed to be used in the set-off of the losses from previous years as per the legislation.

-As reported in earlier editions of The International Capital Markets Law Review, a substantial number of debt offerings in the form of Eurobonds and Turkish lira local bonds have been made by Turkish banks and corporates, particularly in the last three years, targeting international and Turkish investors, respectively.
+As reported in earlier editions of The International Capital Markets Law Review, a substantial number of debt offerings in the form of Eurobonds and Turkish lira local bonds have been made by Turkish banks and corporates, particularly in the past three years, targeting international and Turkish investors, respectively.
 This can be attributed to the sound economic conditions in Turkey, and to certain actions undertaken by the regulatory authorities to stimulate and facilitate debt offerings.